JingtaoWang22/jingtaowang22.github.io/_posts/2021-7-9-basic-analysis.md

 We can see this DE gene is indeed expressed higher in the new cluster that we just defined (Cluster 9).
 <br>

 If we select `PLOT EXPRESSION`, then the color of the main plot will be changed to indicate expression value.
-Brighter means higher expression.
-In this case this DE gene is indeed expressed higher in the new subset.
+Brighter means higher expression and vice versa.
+If there are gray cells, then it means their expression value are out of the range that we selected.
+If multiple genes are selected, then the co-expression value will be visualized.
+See the **ANALYSIS** section for more details.
+In our case we plot the first DE gene and we can see it is indeed expressed higher in the new subset.

 <br>

 ![expression](images/basic-plot-expression.png)
 <br>
-Finally, we plot a heatmap for top 3 DE genes:
+Finally, we plot a heatmap for top 3 DE genes.
+Again it is clear that their expression values are higher in the new subset that we ran DE analysis for.

 <br>
 ![exprheatmapession](images/basic-heatmap.png)